 Since the IoT has such broad concept and may be associated with various enabling technologies, interoperability issues shall be considered.

-In general, IoT discovers various new types of connectivity which may be used in different customer-oriented applications (e.g., flying ubiquitous sensor networks (FUSN), IoT-based augmented reality (AR) and so on).
+In general, IoT discovers various new types of connectivity including Non-Terrestrial Networks (NTN) which may be used in different customer-oriented applications (e.g., flying ubiquitous sensor networks (FUSN), IoT-based augmented reality (AR) and so on).

 Also, taking into account the secure authentication mechanism used by IoT-based technologies and IoT identity, IoT may be considered as one of the tools to be used for combating counterfeiting.